Plaster repair costs are determined by the size and type of damage. Discover why some fixes you can DIY and why some require a pro’s help.

 While they both serve the same purpose, there are a number of differences between plaster and drywall.

-Drywall is easier to install as it comes in 4-by-8-foot sheets that connect directly to the wall.
+Drywall is easier to install since it comes in 4-by-8-foot sheets that connect directly to the wall.
 Plaster, on the other hand, is a multi-step process that takes days to complete, and requires 60 days of curing time.

 Plaster is more labor-intensive and requires a higher degree of skill to install or repair, so it’s more expensive than drywall installation.
 Repairs are also more costly and usually more challenging when compared with the complexity and cost of repairing drywall.